phohenecker/in-sanity/README.md

-Even though it is sometimes considered to be "unpythonic", there are situations where we have to sanitize the value of a function parameter in some way or the other.
+Even though it is sometimes considered to be "unpythonic", there are situations where we have to sanitize the value of a function parameter in one way or the other.
 A common example is the implementation of complicated mathematical models, e.g., for machine learning.
 In a case like this, making assumptions about an arg explicit (by means of a sanity check) can often help to prevent bugs that are hard to find otherwise.